-This is for a few reasons.
+That is for a few reasons.

-Conventional open frame portable generators are VERY LOUD.
+Conventional open-frame portable generators are VERY LOUD.

-Nobody cares about the sound produced by a single generator with all this noisy construction machinery around.
+Nobody cares about the sound produced by a single portable generator with all this noisy construction machinery around.

 But then imagine trying to run such a generator at a campsite.